CapgeminiNorway/learnmake-reactjs/README.md

 - [mLab - MongoDB as a service](https://mlab.com/)

-## Getting Started with learn-react-aor-vis
+## Getting Started with demo-using-reactjs

 Getting up and running is as easy as 1, 2, 3.